 What makes someone a transgender individual is gender identity, how they feel inside.
 It’s not about what gender you are attracted to or how you like to dress (gender expression).

-Transgender is a spectrum.
-For example, it is distinct from sexual orientation.
+As the transgender definition refers, it is a spectrum. or example, it is distinct from sexual orientation.
 There are gay and straight transgender people.
 Most transgender individuals maintain the same sexual orientation after coming out as transgender—social transitioning—as before (though some change orientation shortly before transitioning).

 That identification alone makes someone transgender, but some modify their bodies to more closely resemble their gender identity with hormone replacement therapy, cosmetic surgery, or reconstructive surgery.
 Such gender confirmation surgery (or gender affirmation surgery) includes facial and chest modification, and vocal and genital surgery.

 The realization that one is transgender may predate sexual attraction.

 In December 2019, a 12-year-old in England started taking hormone blockers to prevent puberty so that she could eventually transition to a woman when she is 18.
 According to her mother, she had already identified as a girl by age 3.
 (In the United Kingdom, a child can take hormone blockers as young as 10.
 More than 1,000 children have done so.)